 Best Christian Colleges Methodology

-The Best Christian Colleges list for 2018 evaluates schools on 21 different data points – each related to one of three major ranking categories – Accessibility, Affordability, and Academic Quality.
+The 2018 Best Christian Colleges list evaluates schools on 21 different data points – each related to one of three major ranking categories – accessibility, affordability and academic quality.
 A few of these 21 data points were used for each Christian college and university to gain inclusion into the ranking evaluation pool, while the rest were used to rank the schools against each other.
 The rankings data that the College Atlas Best Christian Colleges list utilizes are the most important elements for potential students and their parents to consider.

 Inclusion Factors, Data, and Weights